Lennervald/metrics/README.md

-# metrics
+# learning-management-system
-Dashboard for company metrics
+A website for teachers, students and administrators.